About the Powerhouse Cohort

 The result when diversity does not include equity and inclusion: more damage than good.

-This cohort will become a pipeline for new and diverse leadership for nonprofit boards of all sizes.
-Further, with the inclusion of leaders from nonprofits which are dedicated to solving root causes smarter with boards that represent stakeholders, the network will be a collective powerhouse for moving the needle on social issues in our community.
+Specifically nonprofits which are dedicated to solving root causes smarter with boards that represent stakeholders, the network will be a collective powerhouse for moving the needle on social issues in our community.

 With nonprofit board experience often being a criteria for Corporate Board Leadership opportunities, the longer term vision is to create a pipeline for leadership in for-profit board rooms as well, thereby influencing social impact on a grander scale.